planetsLightningArrester/parser-de-notas-de-corretagem/README.md

 assets.defineStock('KDIF11_2', 'FDC KINEAINF FIDC', '26.324.298/0001-89');
 ```

-## P.S
+## 🎭 Behavior

-* Total values include fees
+- Total values include fees
-* The values can deviate from cents.
+- The values can deviate from cents.
 It's always a good call to double-check if the result is as expected.
-Check the [License](#license)
+Check the [🏦 License](#-license)
-* Inter broker has only a few tests, so please open [Issues](https://github.com/planetsLightningArrester/parser-de-notas-de-corretagem/issues) if you find something wrong
+- Inter broker has only a few tests, so please open [Issues](https://github.com/planetsLightningArrester/parser-de-notas-de-corretagem/issues) if you find something wrong
-* Local auto-update isn't persistent.
+- Local auto-update isn't persistent.
 New releases are done everyday with persistent updates
-* Other brokers may work with the internal PDF architecture is the same as the supported brokers
+- Other brokers may work with the internal PDF architecture is the same as the supported brokers

-## Contributors
+## ❤️ Contributors

 Thanks to whom sent the notes for the tests ❤️.
 Personal data is not stored neither used on tests, only the notes' content.

-## Thanks?
-U welcome
+## 🙏🏻 Thanks?
+You're welcome

 Consider thanking me: send a "Thanks!" 👋 by [PIX](https://www.bcb.gov.br/en/financialstability/pix_en) 😊
 > a09e5878-2355-45f7-9f36-6df4ccf383cf

-## License
+## 🏦 License

 As license, this software is provided as is, free of charge, **without any warranty whatsoever**.
 Its author is not responsible for its usage.
 Use it by your own risk.